PagerDuty/incident-response-docs/docs/before/different_roles.md

 Any member of the Support Team can act as a customer liaison.

 ### How can I become one?
-Follow our [Customer Liaison training guide](/training/customer_liaison.md), and discuss with the Support Team about becoming out next Customer Liaison.
+Follow our [Customer Liaison training guide](/training/customer_liaison.md), and discuss with the Support Team about becoming our next Customer Liaison.